ovinc/helisol/README.md

 from helisol import Sun

 # Get current position of the sun
+# NOTE: location can be a tuple of coords, a location name (if stored in the
+# JSON database), or a location object (see below).
 sun = Sun(location=(42.4, -76.5))
 print(sun)  # Some info (azimuth height, sunrise etc. is printed here)